 Light therapy that uses UVB rays is safe when you're pregnant, but the method called PUVA can cause birth defects.
 It combines medicine called psoralen with exposure to UVA rays.
 Women and men shouldn't use this if they're trying to conceive, and women who are pregnant or breastfeeding shouldn't, either.

 People who have psoriasis are twice as likely to be depressed as people who don't have it.
 Treating your psoriasis can improve your mood.
-But one psoriasis medication, apremilast, may make depression worse.
+But some psoriasis medications, like apremilast and brodalumab, may make depression worse.